What is there to do in Monson Maine?

-Have you heard of Monson, Maine?
-When you visit Northeast Whitewater, make Monson a must stop for things to do in Monson, Maine.
-This is where arts and the outdoors collide!
-Monson, once known for its slate quarries and furniture-making received a dramatic infusion of cash for the arts, agriculture and recreation by the Libra Foundation.
-The Libra Foundation purchased a dozen houses, a community center and a general store along Monson’s main drag — as well as a farm on North Guilford Road.
-Libra chose Monson in part because of the town’s proximity to natural attractions — like Moosehead Lake and the Appalachian Trail — and its history with the arts.
+When you visit Northeast Whitewater, make Monson a must stop.
+The town where arts and the outdoors collide!
+Monson, once known for its slate quarries and furniture-making received a dramatic infusion of cash from The Libra Foundation.
+This infusion was specifically for the arts, agriculture and recreation.
+The Libra Foundation purchased a dozen houses, a community center, and a general store along Monson’s main drag — as well as a farm on North Guilford Road.
+Libra selected Monson in part because of the town’s proximity to natural attractions — like Moosehead Lake and the Appalachian Trail — and its history with the arts.

-Perfectly situated (in our opinion) to Monson and Moosehead Lake; Northeast Whitewater is located smack dab in the middle of these beautiful destinations.
-We talk a lot about Moosehead Lake, since it’s the largest lake in the state of Maine and known for its wide open spaces, abundance of wildlife and recreational activities.
-Monson is its own unique hidden gem, though and this post is dedicated to why we love Monson, Maine so much.
+Perfectly situated (in our opinion) to Monson and Moosehead Lake is Northeast Whitewater!
+Located smack dab in the middle of these beautiful destinations.
+We talk a lot about Moosehead Lake, since it’s the largest lake in the state of Maine and known for its wide open spaces, abundance of wildlife and recreational activities, but Monson is its own unique hidden gem.

 Food is always a first around here, so take a look at our favorite foodie stops in Monson.
-Spring Creek BBQ has fall-off-the-bones-ribs, Mouth-Watering Mac N Cheese, Fresh Grilled Burgers and the best homemade deserts in town.
-Lakeshore House is a great spot for open mic nights, enjoying a cocktail (or two on the shores of lake Hebron) and getting lunch or dinner.
+Spring Creek BBQ has fall-off-the-bones-ribs, mouth-watering Mac N Cheese, fresh grilled burgers, and the best homemade deserts in town.
+The Lakeshore House is a great spot for open mic nights, enjoying a cocktail (or two on the shores of Lake Hebron) and getting lunch or dinner.
 Just know that if you are in a hurry, this isn’t the place for you!
-The Quarry is next door offering fine dining.
+The Quarry is right next door offers fine dining.
 Food is made to order (and spectacularly tasty), but reservations are required with limited seating in this quaint space.
 Last, but definitely not least, we rave about the Dagwoods at the AE Robinson store.
 No joke, the pizza and dagwoods here are excellent, so grab a sandwich, some drinks and it’s time to hit the trails.

-Which leads me to hiking trails around Monson.
-Our most recommended hikes as things to do in Monson, Maine are Borestone Mountain and exploring area waterfalls at Wilson Stream and Tobie Falls.
-Borestone is a bird sanctuary managed by the Maine Audobon.
+We mentioned hitting the trails in the last paragraph – Monson is home to some excellent hiking spots.
+Hiking is one of our most recommended things to do in Monson, Maine.
+First on our list is Borestone Mountain.
+If birding is up your alley definitely consider Borestone Mountain, Borestone is a bird sanctuary managed by the Maine Audubon.
 The views of the surrounding mountains and lakes are gorgeous and all you need is a few hours to explore here.
+After you’ve visited Borestone consider spending time exploring the areas waterfalls at Wilson Stream or Tobey Falls.
 Swimming and exploring waterfalls around Monson are definitely a favorite!
-Hire our guides or stop by Northeast Whitewater for area info on the Monson swim holes and hikes that top our list of things to do.
+Schedule a hike with us for a guided experience or stop by Northeast Whitewater for more information on areas to swim and hike in Monson.